Semnox-Github/SmartfunRevamp/README.md

   - 5: bonus
   - 6: time
 - PLAY: in this case the `Target` key is not the internal route inside the app, but the url to open inside the webview.
+- When the `Target` key is eaqual to `sf://webview` an extra key called `TargetUrl` is being used to determine which url should be opened inside the webview.
+- Then the `Target` key starts with `http://` or `https://` the url is opened in the device browser.

 ### 9.4.3.
 App Colors, fonts and images